Long-term memory: Unitary model

-Tzeng (1973) reported an instance where the recency effect in free recall did not seem to result from a short-term memory store.
-Subjects were presented with four study-test periods of 10 word lists, with a continual distractor task (20-second period of counting-backward).
-At the end of each list, participants had to free-recall as many words as possible.
+Ovid Tzeng (1973) reported an instance where the recency effect in free recall did not seem to result from a short-term memory store.
+Subjects were presented with four study-test periods of 10-word lists, with a continual distractor task (20-second period of counting-backward).
+At the end of each list, participants had to free recall as many words as possible.
 After recall of the fourth list, participants were asked to recall items from all four lists.
 Both the initial and final recall showed a recency effect.
 These results violated the predictions of a short-term memory model, where no recency effect would be expected.

 Koppenaal and Glanzer (1990) attempted to explain these phenomena as a result of the subjects' adaptation to the distractor task, which allowed them to preserve at least some short-term memory capabilities.
-In their experiment the long-term recency effect disappeared when the distractor after the last item differed from the distractors that preceded and followed the other items (e.g., arithmetic distractor task and word reading distractor task).
+In their experiment, the long-term recency effect disappeared when the distractor after the last item differed from the distractors that preceded and followed the other items (e.g., arithmetic distractor task and word reading distractor task).
 Thapar and Greene challenged this theory.
 In one of their experiments, participants were given a different distractor task after every study item.
 According to Koppenaal and Glanzer's theory, no recency effect would be expected as subjects would not have had time to adapt to the distractor; yet such a recency effect remained in place in the experiment.